Which dyno to buy? How to choose a right one.

 What to compare in technology?

-Are rolls knurled?
+Are rollers knurled?

 With knurled rolls, the tire temperature is noticeably lower, so there is less risk of overheating (damage) the tire during the measurement.
-The noise generated during the run is considerably lower than on dyno with milled rolls (not to mention the plain rolls).
+The noise generated during the run is considerably lower than on dyno with milled rollers (not to mention the plain rolls).

 Finally, rollers are covered with a unique double-layer chromium cover to protect them from being worn.
 Your dyno will always attract the eye of customers.
 Even ten years of use will not kill their parameters and brilliant aesthetics.